Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 23 Maret 2025 03.25.09 UTC
+- WIB: Minggu, 23 Maret 2025 04.22.14 UTC
-- WITA: Minggu, 23 Maret 2025 04.25.09 UTC
+- WITA: Minggu, 23 Maret 2025 05.22.14 UTC
-- WIT: Minggu, 23 Maret 2025 05.25.09 UTC
+- WIT: Minggu, 23 Maret 2025 06.22.14 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: technology
+Kategori: success